maistra/maistra-test-tool/README.md

 ## Testing Prerequisite

+1. User can access a running OpenShift cluster from command line.
-1. Service Mesh Control Plane has been installed on an OpenShift OCP4 cluster.
+2. Service Mesh Control Plane (SMCP) has been installed on an OpenShift cluster.
+The SMCP is in namespace `istio-system` and the SMCP name is `basic`
-2. An `oc` client has been installed.
-Completed CLI login an OCP cluster as an admin user.
+3. An `oc` client has been installed.
+User has completed CLI login an OCP cluster as an admin user.
 Run `oc login -u [user] -p [token] --server=[OCP API server]`

 ## Testing
 - A main test is in the `tests` directory.
 All test cases are in the `test_cases.go` and are mapped to the implementations in the `pkg` directory.